nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 04.md

 After we defeated her, I think we have a quest to figure out how to stop the sands of time from falling out of the hourglass.
 And after that, you saw a light, which we saw a light, but I'm still trying to understand what that really means.
 Sands of time.
 Whose temple is this?
 I definitely look over at Warwick as I feel like I'm tripping over my set of tools at the moment.

 Oh, my gosh.
 Warwick, you remember the temple?
 He's talking about you.
-Oh, Alwar.
+Oh, Alwor.
 Warwick, I think it's from a movie.

 Who's this?
 I'll get it.
 I'll get it.
 Yes.
 Yes.

 It was, Shanoa's temple, the the time goddess.
 Very fortuitous.
 Certainly, usually an omen of some kind.
 Which we think it moves from place to place and pops up when it's needed.
-Elle Elwar.
+Elle Alwor.

 Right?
-Is it Elwar?
+Is it Alwor?
 Yeah.
 Okay.
 He looks slightly confused for a moment and then, like, oh A light bulb.

 Oh.
 That's good.
 That's what this is?
 We need to tell, somebody.
 We need to tell somebody.